Kf637/open-in-kasm/README.md

 This extension adds context menu items under **Open In** when you right-click on any page, link or selected text.
 You can choose to open the URL in Kasm in a new tab or a new window.

 The extension is localized and will automatically use your browser's language when available.
-It currently includes translations for English, Spanish, Norwegian, and Swedish.
+It now includes translations for English, Spanish, Norwegian, Swedish, French and German.
+You can also choose a preferred language in the extension options.

 ## Installation